 Richard Henry Glue, Major (Quartermaster), 39029, Royal Engineers.
 Richard was the son of Richard and Frances Glue, of Dover, Kent.
 Richard had followed his father into the army as a career soldier, and had married Evelyn Daisy John on 26 April 1907.
 He served during the Great War with the Royal Engineers.
-Richard had been posted to Pembroke Dock at the outbreak of WW2, moving his family there before settling at Tenby in 1940, and served as Quartermaster in the Royal Engineers, but died on 10 May 1943, aged 58.
+Richard had been posted to Pembroke Dock at the outbreak of WW2, moving his family there before settling at Tenby in 1940, and served as Quartermaster in the Royal Engineers.
+He died suddenly on 10 May 1943, aged 58.
 Richard is buried at Tenby (St. Mary) Church Cemetery.

 William John Goodridge, Serjeant, 3850764, Royal Artillery.
 William was the son of William John and Margarette Ellenore Goodridge, of Tenby, and the husband of Ada Lucy Goodridge, of Reading, Berkshire.
 He served with 551 Coast Regiment, Royal Artillery.
 William must have been killed in an accident, as another man of his battery died the same day as him, on Sunday 10 May 1942.
 William was 36 years old, and is buried at Reading (Henley Road) Cemetery.

 Donald Edward Grant, Pilot Officer, 133564, Royal Air Force Volunteer Reserve.
 Donald was the son of Thomas Edward and Edith Annie Grant, of Totton, Hampshire, and the husband of Mary Ann Grant.
 He served with 102 Squadron, RAF, which was a bomber Squadron, one of its officers being George Leonard Cheshire, VC, and was based at RAF Pocklington, flying the Lancaster.
 Donald was killed on a bombing mission over Germany on 5 March 1943.
 He was 24 years old, and is commemorated on the Runnymede Memorial, Surrey.